Datastone-web-app/craftcms-mailchimp-sync/README.md

 - Posibility to add more fields to the form like first and lastname

-- serperate server id, for custom api keys
+- seperate server id, for custom api keys

 - unsubscribe functions